-Within one week of enrollment at the university, students must obtain a University ID Card which is the official student identification card.
-The University ID Card also serves as your library card, meal card, and ID card, and gives you access to many university services including the computer labs.
-Students are required to carry their University ID Cards whenever they are on campus.
+The Woodbury University ID card is the official student identification card.
+This card serves as your library card, meal card and ID card, and gives you access to many university services including the computer labs.
+Students are required to carry their University ID cards whenever they are on campus.

-New students are issued their University ID Cards through the library by presenting proof of paid registration either during Summer Orientation, Advising and Registration or during Welcome Week.
-A photograph will be taken at the library, and library staff will inform students the finished University is available for pickup.
+New students are issued University ID cards through the library by presenting proof of paid registration either during Summer Orientation, Advising and Registration (SOAR) or during Welcome Week.
+A photograph will be taken at the library, and library staff will inform students when the finished University ID is available for pickup.